-At the end of each semester/term, a Grade Point Average (GPA) will be computed based on the grade point of the subject overall grade as follows:
+At the end of each semester/term, a Grade Point Average (GPA) will be computed based on the grade point of the subject overall grade as follows:- where n = number of all subjects (inclusive of failed subjects) taken by the student up to and including the latest semester/term, but for subjects which have been retaken, only the grade obtained in the final attempt will be included in the GPA calculation

-$$GPA = \frac{\sum \text{Subject Grade Point x Subject Credit Value}}{\sum \text{Subject Credit Value}}$$ where n = number of all subjects (inclusive of failed subjects) taken by the student up to and including the latest semester/term, but for subjects which have been retaken, only the grade obtained in the final attempt will be included in the GPA calculation
+$$GPA = \frac{\sum \text{Subject Grade Point x Subject Credit Value}}{\sum \text{Subject Credit Value}}$$

-In addition, the following subjects will be excluded from the GPA calculation:
+In addition, the following subjects will be excluded from the GPA calculation:-

 - (i) Exempted subjects

 - (ii) Ungraded subjects

 - (iii) Incomplete subjects

-- (iv) Subjects for which credit transfer has been approved without any grade assigned
+- (iv) Subjects for which credit transfer has been approved, but without any grade assigned

-- (v) Subjects from which a student has been allowed to withdraw (i.e. those with the grade 'W')
+- (v) Subjects from which a student has been allowed to withdraw (i.e. those with the code 'W')

-Subject which has been given an "S" subject code, i.e. absent from examination, will be included in the GPA calculation and will be counted as "zero" grade point.
-GPA is thus the unweighted cumulative average calculated for a subject for all relevant subjects taken from the start of the programme to a particular reference point of time.
-GPA is an indicator of overall performance and is capped at 4.0.
+Subject which has been given an "S" code, i.e. absent from all assessment components, will be included in the GPA calculation and will be counted as "zero" grade point.
+GPA is thus the unweighted cumulative average calculated for a student, for all relevant subjects taken from the start of the programme to a particular reference point of time.
+GPA is an indicator of overall performance, and ranges from 0.00 to 4.30 from 2020/21.